Imagine… you suffer chest pains and are swept off to the ER. The pain meds leave you too groggy to make good decisions.

 Maybe you have a friend who has a medical background, or is generously willing to stick up for you and your medical needs.
 Or, your pastor, rabbi, neighbor or co-worker may know of someone who can help.

 In the past few years, we’ve seen a rise in the numbers of professional, private patient advocates.
 Some of them have nursing or other medical backgrounds.
 They may accompany you to medical appointments, or sit by your side in the hospital.
 Others are experts in researching treatment options, or getting permission from insurers for procedures that have been denied.
+Professional patient advocates work for, and are paid directly by the patient or a caregiver.
+Insurance won’t cover their services, but for those who can afford one, their assistance can be priceless.

 This holiday season you’ll probably spend time with family.
 It’s a great time to raise the question about who will be available to advocate on your behalf when necessary.
 A family member?
 A neighbor?
 Or a professional patient advocate?
+The conversation will help you count your blessings, and bring you peace of mind.

 If you are overwhelmed by the challenges of managing the care for an aging parent or someone with a serious or complex diagnosis.
 ReAssured Advocacy can help.
 Call us today at 303-756-8436.